DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-1-training-session-5/summer-training-session-5.md

 Deliver a carefully sequenced and coherent curriculum by:
 - 3c.
 Working with experienced colleagues to accumulate and refine a collection of powerful analogies, illustrations, examples, explanations and demonstrations.
 - 3d.
-Using resources and materials aligned with the school curriculum (e.g. textbooks or shared resources designed by experienced colleagues that carefully sequence content).
+Using resources and materials aligned with the school curriculum (for example, textbooks or shared resources designed by experienced colleagues that carefully sequence content).

 Support pupils to build increasingly complex mental models by:
 - 3f.
 Discussing curriculum design with experienced colleagues and balancing exposition, repetition, practice of critical skills and knowledge.